Elon Musk says he's found a woman to lead Twitter as new CEO – KION546

 More than a month later, he tweeted in December: “I will resign as CEO as soon as I find someone foolish enough to take the job.”
 The pledge came after millions of Twitter users asked him to step down in a Twitter poll the billionaire himself created and promised to abide by.

-In February, he told a conference he anticipated finding a CEO for San Francisco-based Twitter “probably toward the end of this year.”
+In February, he told a conference he anticipated finding a CEO for Twitter “probably toward the end of this year.”

 Shares of Tesla rose about 2% Thursday after Musk made the announcement.
 Shareholders of the electric car company have been concerned about how much of his attention is being spent on Twitter.